Wang-RJ/catMutations/tables/readme.md

 Nucleotide triplets surrounding each de novo site from our cat mutation study, queried from the cat reference genome.

 **DOB.txt**\
-Birth dates of individuals in the cat pedigrees.
+Birthdates of individuals in the cat pedigrees.

 **het_callabilityGQ70.table**\
 Heterozygote callability calculated from sampling at GQ threshold of 70, see Methods in main text.